pandas-dev/pandas/web/pandas/about/governance.md

 - Have access to the core developer distribution list
 - Have access to the social media accounts
 - Participate in the decisions regarding the project funding
-- Have access to the project funding for tasks like maintainance and leadership
+- Have access to the project funding for tasks like maintenance and leadership
 - Have voting rights for things that require a voting, such as technical decisions, project partnerships, changes to project governance, etc.